faridvatani/node-restful-api/README.md

 - `POST /api/auth/register`: Register a new user
 - `POST /api/auth/login`: Log in a user
-- `GET /api/auth/logout`: Log out a user
+- `POST /api/auth/logout`: Log out a user
 - `GET /api/users`: Get all users
 - `GET /api/users/:id`: Get a specific user by ID
 - `POST /api/users`: Create a new user